Mirasire/dotfiles/README.md

 ### plan

-[] make a class schedule reminder on polybar
+[ ] make a class schedule reminder for polybar